chethanmandya/Android-Room/README.md

 - It doesn't have compile time safety, if you building sqlite query and if you forgot to add comma, you going to get run time crash, that makes you very hard to test all those cases you put.
 - When you are writing reactive application and you want to observe the databases changes to UI , sqlite doesn't facilitate to do that but Room is built to work with LiveData and RxJava for data observation.

-I am not going to go too much on theoretical knowledge, if you have already used any of those sql wrapper like ORMLight, Realm, you will understand the advantages and disadvantages of having Room over any other library.
+I am not going to go too much on theoretical knowledge, if you have already used any of those sqllite wrapper like ORMLight, Realm, you will understand the advantages and disadvantages of having Room over any other library.
 Let me step into an example to make you understand how to use the room and its features.

 There are 3 major components in Room:
  - Database: Contains the database holder and serves as the main access point for the underlying connection to your app's persisted, relational data.